Woman falls through bathroom floor in NYC, lands in basement - NewsBreak

 Inspectors with the DOB ultimately determined that the floor — specifically, a 4-foot-by-2-foot section directly in front of the shower and toilet — collapsed due to a lack of proper maintenance.

-“As a result, DOB has issued a violation to the landlord for failure to properly maintain the building,” the DOB confirmed in an email.Brink’s guard slept as thieves stole jewelry worth millions, lawsuit alleges
+“As a result, DOB has issued a violation to the landlord for failure to properly maintain the building,” the DOB confirmed in an email.Brink’s guard slept as thieves stole jewelry worth millions during truck-stop heist, lawsuit alleges

 The building’s owner has also been ordered to hire a professional engineer to conduct an inspection and file a report on the structural stability of the rest of the apartment, the DOB said.